Anxiety and Family Constellations

 • difficulty feeling safe, grounded, or fully present

-For some people, anxiety feels constantly active in the background of life, even during calm moments or positive experiences.
+For some people, anxiety remains active in the background of life, even during calm or positive experiences.

 A Systemic View of Anxiety